grafana/grafana/contribute/documentation/README.md

 1/ Click **Create pull request**.

-How much to describe the build process?
-What happends next?

 ### Write a topic

 At Grafana Labs, we use the principles of topic-based authoring when we write technical documentation.
-Topic-based authoring considers three *types* of documentation: concept, task, and reference.
-Before you begin writing, establish what topic type you want to write.
+Topic-based authoring provides guidelines for writing three *types* of technical documentation: concept, task, and reference.
+Before you begin writing, establish the topic type you want to write.

 #### Understanding topic types

-Technical content can be divided into three topic types: concept, task, and reference.
+Technical content is divided into three topic types: concept, task, and reference.

 - **Concept**: A concept topic explains *what* a feature (or idea) is, and why it is important.
 - **Task**: A task topic explains *how* to complete an end user procedure in the system.
 Task topics contain steps.
 - **Reference** A reference topic contains lookup information that a user might consult when they complete a task.
-Documenting a list of values with descriptions is a common kind of reference topic.
+Documenting a list of values with descriptions is a common form of reference topic.

 **Example**